Programmer-RD-AI/MyClassRoom-V4-Deploy/README.md

 Troubleshooting
 ------------

 If you have any problem with running the web application or any other file.
-Try creating a new pymongo cloud cluster by going to pymongo.com and then change the link of the MongoClient in private/mongodb-client.json file.
+Try creating a new pymongo cloud cluster by going to pymongo.com and then change the link of the MongoClient in private/mongodb-client.json file. and then run mongodb/add_user_to_db.py and enter 'user name','password','your email','Admin','N',then done.
 <br>
 or
 <br>